 The Summer News

-Researchers at Penn State found that by pureeing veggies into preschoolers food, kids got twice as many vegetables and consumed 11% less fewer calories than those who ate the standard fare.
+Researchers at Penn State found that by pureeing veggies into preschoolers’ food, kids got twice as many vegetables and consumed 11% fewer calories than those who ate the standard fare.

 Many health professionals, including the Eating Disorders Coalition, have come out against this book.
 Why?
 Dieting should not be encouraged in children as it is the most common behavior that leads to an eating disorder.
 And because children are still growing, cutting calories and fat without health professional guidance can be hazardous.

-Dieting is already very common with children with almost half of 9-11 year olds are “sometimes” or “very often” on diets while over 80% of their family members are “sometimes” or “very often” on diets (see my eating disorder prevention series for more details).
+Dieting is already very common with children with almost half of 9-11-year-olds are “sometimes” or “very often” on diets while over 80% of their family members are “sometimes” or “very often” on diets.

 I want to avoid judging this book before reading it but it’s obvious the author did not do his research.
 While I know everyone wants to help children be healthier, I believe it’s important to consult experts before charging ahead with such a big endeavor.

-It sounds to me like the author’s intention is to focus on healthy eating behaviors but the title and cover is the typical weight loss/diet focus.
-The book’s description eludes to the myth that weight loss is the path to self esteem.
+It sounds to me like the author’s intention is to focus on healthy eating behaviors but the title and cover are the typical weight loss/diet focus.
+The book’s description eludes to the myth that weight loss is the path to self-esteem.
 After working with weight loss surgery clients for 3 years, I can tell you that people are very, very surprised when weight loss does not bring them happiness.